 1. To be ready for the diet physically, mentally and spiritually.

 2. To be able to access really great-quality fruit.

 3. To have faith in the diet, built up by knowledge, experience and connections.

-In a previous article for Fruit Powered Digest, I wrote about having faith in the diet.
+In a previous article for Fruit Powered Magazine, I wrote about having faith in the diet.
 In this article, my focus will be on the quality of fruit; and, in particular, the importance of eating naturally grown fruits.

 My definition of naturally grown fruits is fruits grown without toxic chemicals, fruits grown in beautiful soils and fruits grown with love and picked ripe.
 Organic fruits, biodynamic fruits, locally grown fruits, unsprayed fruits, wild foraged fruits and home-grown fruits can all fit these criteria.

 Is Choosing Organic Fruit and Other Produce Important?